Nick Brown

 My software development philosophy is easy to summarize - "A prototype is worth a thousand meetings..."Read more

-By day, I'm a senior director of product for VitalSource, where I'm proud to help deliver a powerful learning platform to millions of students all over the world.
-You can sometimes find me speaking at events on open standards, accessibility, interactive content and more - usually illustrating the technical details with plenty of demos.
+By day, I'm VP Product for VitalSource, where I'm proud to help deliver a powerful learning platform to millions of students all over the world.
+You can sometimes find me speaking at events on learning science, accessibility, interactive content, open standards, machine learning and more - usually illustrating the technical details with plenty of demos.

-You can find me on Twitter @uptownnickbrown, email me at nicholas.tyler.brown at gmail dot com, check out most of my projects on Github or send smoke signals in the general direction of Pennington, NJ, where I live with my wife, our two wonderful little kids and our dog Moose.
+You can find me on Twitter @uptownnickbrown, on LinkedIn, email me at nicholas.tyler.brown at gmail dot com, check out most of my projects on Github or send smoke signals in the general direction of Athens, GA, where I live with my talented wife (a professor at UGA - thus the move to Athens!), our two wonderful little kids and our dog Moose.

 Investigating Automatically Generated Questions